 Asia Brewers Network

-Heineken closes one of its Vietnam breweries as demand drops
+Heineken closes Vietnam brewery as demand drops

 1st July 2024